Alex-Holzer/Code_Snippets/json_unpacking.md

 def unpack_json_cell(df: DataFrame, json_column: str = 'data') -> DataFrame:
     """
-    Unpack a JSON string cell into multiple columns in a PySpark DataFrame.
+    Unpack JSON string cells into multiple columns in a PySpark DataFrame.

-    This function takes a DataFrame with a JSON string column, infers its schema, and flattens the nested structure into separate columns.
+    This function takes a DataFrame with a JSON string column, infers its schema, and flattens the nested structure into separate columns for all rows.
 It handles nested objects and arrays recursively, fully unpacking all levels of the JSON structure.

     Args: